Contact us for more information

 Conclusions and strategic recommendations

-• Participation in consortia: Collaboration with R&D entities (e.g., INL, INESC MN).
+• Participate in consortia: Collaboration with R&D entities (e.g., INL, INESC MN).

-• Focus on specialisation: Leveraging strengths in advanced packaging and integrated photonics.
+• Focus on specialisation: Leverage capabilities in advanced packaging and integrated photonics.

-• Investment in talent: Reskilling teams and attracting international specialists.
+• Invest in talent: Reskill teams and attract international specialists.

-• Professional management of incentives: Ensuring rigorous compliance with eligibility rules.
+• Professional management of incentives: Ensure rigorous compliance with eligibility rules.

-With the new legislative framework, the country is better prepared to face the global technological race, ensuring economic resilience and digital sovereignty for decades to come.
+With the new legislative framework, the country is better prepared to face the global technological race, ensuring economic resilience and digital sovereignty for the coming decades.

 Last update: 22/12/2025